Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Further Details of Numerical Experiments

 To evaluate the algorithm's performance on Gaussian mixtures, the parameters for the basic LightSB and our modification were chosen based on reasonable considerations for such a problem and the parameters for the 2D Swiss Roll given in the original paper.

 To find the metrics sliced $ \mathbb{W}_1 $, MMD, covered modes and energy distance, 5 iterations were used, including sampling and translation of 10000 random points from the standard normal distribution by trained models.
 They were used to find the mean values and standard deviations in the table and on the graphs.
+During the inference, we have used the fact that the conditional density of $X_T^{\varphi_\theta}$ given $X_0^{\varphi_\theta} = x$ has a form (see \eqref{eq:coupling})

+where $v_\theta(y)$ and $c_\theta(x)$ are given by \eqref{eq:adjusted_potential} and \eqref{eq:c_theta}, respectively.
+When $v_\theta(y)$ is a Gaussian mixture, it is straightforward to check that the conditional distribution is a Gaussian mixture as well.
+More specifically, if $v_\theta$ is defined by \eqref{eq:adjusted_potential}, then